 25. RESTRICTIONS ON COUNCILLOR ACTIVITIES

 - a.
-Unless authorised by a resolution, no councillor shall in the name or on behalf of the Council, Committee or sub-committee: - i. inspect any land and/or premises which the Council has a right or duty to inspect; or - ii. issue orders, instructions or directions.
+Unless duly authorised, no councillor shall - i. inspect any land and/or premises which the Council has a right or duty to inspect; or - ii. issue orders, instructions or directions.

 26. STANDING ORDERS GENERALLY